-Building on the success of the 2007 National Presidential Caucus to stimulate participation through local presidential straw poll caucuses across the country, the NPC has since taken up the challenge of acting to facilitate cross party consultation in an ongoing effort to make continuous improvements in the common primary election calendar rules.
+Building on the success of the 2007 National Presidential Caucus to stimulate participation through local presidential straw poll caucuses across the country, the NPC has since taken up the challenge of acting to facilitate ongoing cross party consultations in an effort to make continuous improvements in the common primary election calendar and system.

 NPC on Primary Reform is a project of the Open Caucus Institute, a non-profit public benefit corporation.